AsaadMe/Twitter-follower-history/README.md

+# Twitter Follower History

-* Show history of twitter followers count of accounts in chart.js.
+* Show history of followers in chart.js.
+* The web app tracks some IRI regime apologists.
-* Using Flask, Redis, Dockerfile and docker-compose.
+* Using Flask, Redis, Postgres, Dockerfile and docker-compose.
 * Run with: docker-compose up --build
-* To fetch history periodically see `Links_for_heroku_scheduling.txt` to run it in heroku.